 Going on adventures with friends and family can be exciting, but sometimes joining one another may prove difficult.
 If you are having trouble connecting to another’s world, here are some solutions that can help resolve the issue you and your party members may be facing.

 Checking Your Network Address Translation (NAT)

-If you can connect to Xbox Live but are unable to host or join another’s world then you may be encountering an issue related to Network Address Translation (NAT).
+If you can connect to Xbox Live but cannot host or join another’s world, then you may be encountering an issue related to Network Address Translation (NAT).
 NAT plays a big role in your ability to play online with others.

 Note: restarting your network equipment is required to perform an accurate test*

 If you're struggling to connect to a Minecraft server, there are a few things you can try: